AtikRhaman/CommandLine-and-GitHub/README.md

 - git checkout branch-name (i.e. branch-test)  //Swith to branch
 - git branch -m branch-test test //rename the branch name (m= message)
 - git merge branch-name (i.e dev)  //to merge the branch with each other
+- git rebase branch-name  // this is another way of merging called rebase.
+This is used as base branch